KennedyPattersonTAMU/Klandle-Assignment_02/README.md

 [![4-comma][images-fig1]](https://example.com)

 *Figure 1.
 6 images detailing the stages of creating the melting klandle simulation.
 The first image shows the initial sculpt of the klansman.
 The second image shows my initial simulation using actual candle melting as a basis.
-The third image is the rendered version of the first simulation.
-The fourth image is the initial version of my second simulation that instead looks to maintain the initial structure while melting.
-The fifth image is my final simulation that combines the realistic simulation and the one that maintains structure.
-The sixth image is the final render of that simulation.*
+The third image is the mesh version of the first simulation.
+The fourth image is the initial version of my second simulation that instead looks to maintain the initial structure while melting.The fifth image is the mesh version of my second iteration.
+The sixth image is my final simulation that combines the realistic simulation and the one that maintains structure.*

 <!-- Abstract -->
 ## Abstract